mehmetgenc-devs/encryptEngine/README.md

 ## Installation - Kurulum

-EN: you can call the file.
+EN: you can call the file.\n
 TR: dosyayı çağırabilirsiniz.

 ```bash